 Make Sure it Fits Your Space

 According to this source, it’s important to make sure to find furniture that fits your space.
 The primary measurement in picking the right sofa is length.
 Will it fit from armrest to armrest?
 However, sofas can also be very deep and take up a lot of floor space from the back of the sofa to the floor.
 If your room is very small, consider investing in a sofa that’s a bit shorter from hip to knee and a little higher off the floor.
 This form of seating will still be comfortable if not great for lounging.
 You can add a plush side chair or chair with ottoman for anyone who needs to put their feet up.
 Ottomans are also easily portable and many offer storage.
+Make sure you also consider the size of any accent pieces, decorations, or rugs.
+If you are trying to cover the whole floor, the rug should be a few inches smaller than the room.

 Consider Their Purpose